 Well, almost first.
 There was one person who consistently arrived before me, a happenstance I took rather personally.
 Who is this person who DARES to arrive before me?
 It took months to track her down, and her discovery was a complete anticlimax.
 Cindy turned out to be a very nice long-timer who moved rather slowly because of a head injury suffered in a in a car wreck some years before.
 She tired easily and could only work effectively if she started very early.
 She left about 2 every day.
 If management even knew about her odd schedule, it didn’t care.

 The glamour of editorial work assured a steady stream of young, idealistic wannabes, of whom management took full advantage.
-You came to realize that you were regarded as expendable, because were you to leave, ten people would jump to replace you.
-And so chintzy was the company with recognition that for a time it refrained even from including the editorial staff in book credits.
+You came to realize that you were regarded as expendable, because were you to leave, ten people would leap to replace you.
+As if to underscore its lack of concern with morale, for a time the company neglected even to include the editorial staff in book credits, a conspicuous break with industry practice.
 This was noticed.

 Problem was, it took three or four years to learn enough to be useful.
 Up to that point you were a net drain for the Company.
 Management never seemed to figure this out.
-And the pressure to produce produce produce steadily mounted, the trickle of resignations turned into a torrent, every departure taking a bit of institutional memory out the door.
+And as the pressure to produce produce produce steadily mounted, what had been a trickle of resignations turned into a torrent, and with every departure a bit of institutional memory went out the door.
 By the time I left, Holt was hemorrhaging talent.
 There followed a few rounds of layoffs, a relocation to cheaper office space, and eventually a complete collapse.
 The Company, a shell at that point, was bought up once again and folded in with a former competitor.